khakhalin/notes/00_articles_neuro.md

 Classical backprop uses same weights there and back; aka "weight symmetry".
 They seem to claim that by making the rules only slightly non-local, they can solve stuff.
 Code: https://github.com/neuroailab/neural-alignment

-# RL in the brain
+# DL and RL in the brain

 #rl

+🟢 Richards, B. A., & Lillicrap, T. P. (2019).
+Dendritic solutions to the credit assignment problem.
+Current opinion in neurobiology, 54, 28-36. http://linclab.org/wp-content/uploads/2020/06/2019-Dendritic-Solutions-to-the-Credit-Assignment-Problem.pdf

 Dabney, W., Kurth-Nelson, Z., Uchida, N., Starkweather, C. K., Hassabis, D., Munos, R., & Botvinick, M. (2020).
 A distributional code for value in dopamine-based reinforcement learning.
 Nature, 1-5. https://www.nature.com/articles/s41586-019-1924-6